NRCan/RICorDE/README.md

     run_wslRoll() #Perform PHASE3: Rolling WSL grid
     run_depths() #PHASE4: Resultant Depths computation

+When developing your custom script, parameters from the parameter.ini file should be passed to the session as a dictionary in the _bk_lib_ key word argument (these can be loaded from the _load_params_ function if you'd like to still use the parameter.ini file).
 ## Tutorial

 A pre-configured run of the Fredericton 2018 flood is provided in the [tutorials](tutorials\bryant2022_fred12) folder.
 See [Bryant 2022](https://nhess.copernicus.org/articles/22/1437/2022/nhess-22-1437-2022.html) for data sources.